Smart Mechatronics

 XXL CT Scanners

-In cooperation with the Development Center for X-ray Technology (EZRT) of the Fraunhofer Institute for Integrated Circuits (Fraunhofer IIS) in Fürth, we develop and build industrial inspection equipment in the form of extra-large CT scanners.
-These systems are used to X-ray entire vehicles and to examine the behavior of components under load.
-Due to the size of the systems and their extremely precise control units, even very large objects can be examined in their true dimensions with high resolution.
+In cooperation with the Development Center for X-ray Technology (EZRT) of the Fraunhofer Institutes for Integrated Circuits (Fraunhofer IIS) in Fürth, Germany, we develop and build industrial testing technology in the form of extra largen computer tomographs in tower and gantry-construction.
+These systems are used, among other things to entire vehicles and to the behavior of components under load.
+Due to the size of the systems and their extremely precise control can even very large objects in their real dimensions high resolution can be examined.

 Our References